ijanos/sunflowers/island.md

 though?
 Wouldn't the vons've hit it going down?"

 I put my voice back into ChimpComm mode.
-"What's the current field-of-view for *Eri*'s forward scope?"
+"What's the current field-of-view for *Eri's* forward scope?"

 "Eighteen mikes," the chimp reports.
 "At 428's range, the cone is three point three four lightsecs across."

 "Increase to a hundred lightsecs."

-The *Eri*'s-eye partition swells, obliterating the dissenting viewpoint.
+The *Eri's*-eye partition swells, obliterating the dissenting viewpoint.
 For a moment the sun fills the tank again, paints the whole bridge crimson.
 Then it dwindles as if devoured from within.